15 Health Benefits of Walking 10,000 Steps a Day

 11. Reward yourself.

 If you have been good about reaching your walking goals, reward yourself.
-Buy that new dress, go out to the movies or do something to “reward” your efforts.
+Buy that new dress, go out to the movies, or do something to “reward” your efforts.
 (Sidebar: grabbing a “Big Mac” might be counterproductive here)

-Walk your way to Fitness and Mental Health
+Walk your way to Fitness and Mental Health.

-It is an essential part of your physical and mental health.
-Daily walking will make you feel better and become more productive and happy.
+It is essential for your physical and mental health.
+Walking daily will improve your mood and make you more productive and happy.

 15 Health Benefits of Walking Every Day